jbavari/jbavari.github.io/source/_posts/2020-01-02-knowledge-consumption-routine.markdown

 published: false
 ---

 I love having conversations with other people about reading.
 Topics in the realm of what they read, why they read, how much they read, where they read, and the habits of how they read.
 The amount of choices available to any person at any time are at an all time high and ever rising.

-The internet is a big reading knowledge black hole - not in the sense that it's pulling everything in to it, but that it's ever growing and endless.
+Knowledge itself is an enormous black hole - not in the sense that it's pulling everything in to it, but that it's ever growing and potentially endless.
 The amount of words written is expanding universal levels!
 OK, I'm getting way off topic of the point of this post.
 But..
 Try and think for a second that everything that has been written by humans in their lifetime, some captured, some lost in time.
 The sheer amount of numbers is exponential.

+That being said, I've recently taken the [Sparketypes quiz](https://www.goodlifeproject.com/sparketypes/) from Jonathan Fields (came across while reading the book Start Finishing).
+Turns out, I'm a Maven and a Sage.
+Which for those unaware, a Maven is someone who loves learning for learning sake and a Sage is one who enjoys sharing and teaching others things.

+So if all that there is to know is a black hole, I'm an scientist flying through space attempting to observe and learn it all while radioing back home the messages.

+Anyways...

-Anyways, I wish I could find some way to calculate the amount of hours I consume reading on the internet, books, kindle, as well as audio based content.
+I wish I could find some way to calculate the amount of hours I consume reading on the internet, books, kindle, as well as audio based content.

-I'm going to try and outline my reading habits in this quick little post.
+I'm going to try and outline my reading habits in this quick little post in an attempt to shed some new ideas for others looking for a good reading routine.

 I read and consume many bits of information:

 * Daily email newsletters
 * Internet blogs and articles
 * Physical books
 * Audible
 * E-books on my Kindle

 Additionally, I have some habits in my reading that others have asked me about.
-I try and read:
+I honestly cannot remember where I learned the habit of reading whenever I can.
+I think it was Bill Gates or someone who said they read when they're in line, when they're waiting for someone to meet up with, etc etc. That's exactly the approach I go for.
+I try and read during:

 * The morning rise
 * The daily walk(s)
 * Throughout the day
 * Wrapping up the night
+* While I'm driving (audiobooks)
+* When I'm waiting for a friend to arrive, using my Kindle app
+* Sometimes during lunch (I keep my kindle with me at most times)
+* While I'm out for lunch or dinner
+* Literally any chance I can get when my brain is enaged

 Now, I'll try to outline my consumption of these mediums and habits!